Miss Peregrine's Home for Peculiar Children: Plot

-There Jacob is also introduced to other peculiar children apart from Emma and Millard: Bronwyn Bruntley, a girl with incredible strength, Claire Densmore, a little girl with an extra mouth at the back of her head, Olive Abroholos Elephanta, a little girl who can levitate, Enoch O'Connor, a boy who can animate non-living things for a short amount of time by transplanting organs, Hugh Apiston, a boy with bees living in his stomach, Fiona Frauenfeld, a girl with an affinity for growing plants, and Horace Somnusson, a boy with prophetic dreams.
-Jacob is shocked and befuddled by the state of the place, so Olive and Millard explain that they are currently existing in a time loop, a place where time is constantly reversed and where they all relive the same day every day, September 3, 1940.
-This is all thanks to Miss Peregrine, a special type of peculiar being known as an ymbryne, one who can shapeshift into birds (namely a peregrine falcon after which she is named) and manipulate time.
-Apart from keeping them alive (if not the bomb would have killed them), this time loop also protects the peculiar children from being hunted by hollowgast — humanoid, tentacle-mouthed creatures that devour peculiars.
-That experiment occurred in the Siberian tundra, which was marked by a cataclysmic explosion, and from there the hollowgast were born.
-In addition to hollowgast being a threat, hollows who have consumed enough peculiars are evolved into wights, beings who resemble humans in every aspect save their eyes, which have no pupils.
-These wights' ultimate goal is to gain power from the peculiars, as well as morph every one of their fellow hollowgast into wights that will rule the world.
+There, Jacob is also introduced to other peculiar children: Bronwyn Bruntley, a girl with incredible strength; Claire Densmore, a little girl with an extra mouth at the back of her head; Olive Abroholos Elephanta, a little girl who is lighter than air; Enoch O'Connor, a boy who can animate non-living things for a short amount of time by transplanting organs; Hugh Apiston, a boy with bees living in his stomach; Fiona Frauenfeld, a girl with an affinity for growing plants; and Horace Somnusson, a boy with prophetic dreams.
+Jacob is shocked and befuddled by the state of the place, so Olive and Millard explain that they are currently existing in a time loop, a place where time is constantly reversed and where they all relive the same day every day: September 3, 1940.
+This is all thanks to Miss Peregrine, a special type of peculiar being known as an ymbryne who can shapeshift into birds (namely a peregrine falcon) and manipulate time.
+Apart from keeping them alive (the bomb would have killed them otherwise), this time loop also protects the peculiar children from being hunted by hollowgast—humanoid, tentacle-mouthed creatures that devour peculiars.
+The hollowgast were formed from a cataclysmic explosion that occurred after an experiment in the Siberian tundra went awry.
+Hollows who have consumed enough peculiars become wights: beings who resemble humans in every aspect save their eyes, which have no pupils.
+The ultimate goal of the wights is to gain power from the peculiars, as well as to morph every one of their fellow hollowgast into wights that will rule the world.